hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 two brothers showed by manoeuvring (our respective companies) how an attack was to be delivered and how it was to be repulsed.
 The moment any one was struck by a stone, the red flag was shown at the sight of which the slinging was to cease.
 After attending to the (wounded) man, the operations again commenced.

 Many of the lads were struck by stones on these occasions, but none of them wavered.
-These operations continued (for some 970time).
+These operations continued (for some time).
 For some days after this, my brother's company used to proceed to Chatursingi for practice, while mine continued to be drilled near Parvati.
 After eight or fifteen days we used to have a (sham) fight between them.
 The only object in view in doing so was to inspire our companies with courage.
 After every (sham) fight we used to distribute amongst them parched gram, rice and such other